BMPixel/moffee/README.md

 ---
 ```

-Moffee also supports local style decorators with the syntax `@(property=value)`.
+moffee also supports local style decorators with the syntax `@(property=value)`.
 Use these within the document to set attributes for specific slides:

 ```markdown
 # A refined landing page